 Timeline

-Timeline dates and intervals must be in ISO 8601 format (YYYY-MM-DDThh:mm:ss), with a / separator between interval beginnings and ends.
+You can supply a period of time with a / separator between the interval beginning and end.
 If date/interval values are not formatted correctly, the item will be left out of the timeline.

-If an item has multiple date values or interval values, the Timeline plugin will accept the first properly formatted value: so, if you have textual dates such as "circa 1850" or "16??"
-Timeline will ignore these in favor of a numerical value.
 If an item has both a discrete date value and interval value in the fields mapped by timeline metadata, the interval value will take precedence over the date value.
 An item with an interval does not need to have a discrete date value.

 Admin interface

 The Timeline plugin will add a new link to the admin sidebar, "Timeline".
-Here you will see existing timelines and be able to rearrange them for the public display on the yourinstall/timeline page.
+Here you will see existing timelines and be able to rearrange them for the public display on the youromekasite.org/timeline page.
 This order can be reset with the "Reset Timeline order" button.

-Creating a timeline
+Add a timeline

-On the Add a Timeline page, enter the following metadata:
+On the "Add a Timeline" page, enter the following metadata:

-• Title: the name of your timeline, which will be displayed to users (required).
+- Title: the name of your timeline, which will be displayed to users (required).

-• Description: an introduction or overview for the timeline.
+- Description: an introduction or overview for the timeline.

-• Font: choose from several pre-set combinations of title and description fonts.
+- Font: choose from several pre-set combinations of title and description fonts.

-• Item date: a dropdown to select the metadata field to use for item date containing discrete time/date values.
+- Item date: a dropdown to select the metadata field to use for item date containing discrete time/date values.

-• Item interval: a dropdown to select the metadata field to use for item date containing time/date span values (the chosen field must use a / separator between two ISO-8601 formatted dates).
+- Item interval: a dropdown to select the metadata field to use for item date containing time/date span values (the chosen field must use a

-• Item title: a dropdown to select the metadata field to use for item titles.
+/separator between two ISO-8601 formatted dates). - Item title: a dropdown to select the metadata field to use for item titles.

-• Truncate: if checked, the textual part of each slide will not offer vertical scrolling when needed; instead, the text will fade out at the bottom of the timeline slide.
+- Truncate: if checked, the textual part of each slide will not offer vertical scrolling when needed; instead, the text will fade out at the bottom of the timeline slide.

-• Item description: a dropdown to select the metadata field to use for item descriptions.
+- Item description: a dropdown to select the metadata field to use for item descriptions.

-• Status: a dropdown to select whether the timeline is public or not public.
+- Status: a dropdown to select whether the timeline is public or not public.

-• Featured: a dropdown to select whether the timeline is featured or not featured.
+- Featured: a dropdown to select whether the timeline is featured or not featured.

 Once you have entered the metadata, click "Save Changes" to create your timeline.
 If your timeline was sucessfully saved, you will be taken to the Query page to add items to your timeline.

-Adding items
+Add items

 On the edit page, you can add items via the following fields:

-• Search for Keywords
+- Search for Keywords

-• Narrow by Specific Fields
+- Narrow by Specific Fields

-• Search by a range of ID#s
+- Search by a range of ID #s

-• Search by Collection
+- Search by Collection

-• Search by Type
+- Search by Type

-• Search by User
+- Search by User

-• Search by Tags
+- Search by Tags

-• Public/Non-Public
+- Public/Non-Public

-• Featured/Non-Featured.
+- Featured/Non-Featured.

 As well, plugins can add more search fields, such as:

-• Geolocation search
+- Geolocation search

-• Search by Exhibit
+- Search by Exhibit

-• Item Relations.
+- Item Relations.

 Once you have filled in all the desired search fields, click "Search for items".
 This will add all relevant items to your timeline.

-Timeline summary page
+Timeline summary

 Each timeline will have a summary page (found at /admin/timeline/show/1 where 1 is the ID number of the timeline).
 Here you can see a preview of the timeline to confirm it is loading the correct items from the query; you can also view the public page of the timeline to see the same thing with its display settings and in your theme.